MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ##### Factions
 The dominant factions in the region are:
 - **Chamber of Whitestone**.
 Governs the city of Whitestone and the surrounding countryside.
+- **Grey Hunt**.
+Small band of rangers that patrol the Parchwood & defend the city of Whitestone.
+- **House de Rolo**.
+Founded the city of Whitestone and serve as the head of the Chamber of Whitestone.
 - **Pale Guard**.
 Guard the city of Whitestone, the surrounding area and northern Alabaster Trail.
+- **Whitestone Riflemen**.
+Firearm equipped guard of the de Rolos, Chamber, and Castle Whitestone.
 {.square}

 ##### Geography